Migration · Yogi’s VPS

 When you're ready to go live, update DNS records with your domain registrar.

-• A record → Points your domain to your VPS IP
+• A record points your domain to your VPS IP

-• WWW CNAME → Points to your root domain
+• WWW CNAME points to your root domain

 DNS changes usually propagate in 5 minutes to 2 hours.
+If you need help, see our guide on connecting your domain and updating DNS.

 Image placeholder: DNS update graphic